volcanocyber/victor-docs/docs/source/models.rst

 Finally, the user can pick ash arrival times for specific airports or points of interest.

 Subsequently, the input files will be properly formatted, and the model can run!
-Once complete, users have a choice of what to display, plotted through the victor.py library.
+Once complete, users have a choice of what to display, plotted through the pyVICTOR library.

 **References:**